finbourne/lusid-sdk-csharp/sdk/docs/AborApi.md

 <a id="adddiaryentry"></a>
 # **AddDiaryEntry**
-> DiaryEntry AddDiaryEntry (string scope, string code, string diaryEntryCode, DiaryEntryRequest diaryEntryRequest)
+> DiaryEntry AddDiaryEntry (string scope, string code, DiaryEntryRequest diaryEntryRequest)

 [EXPERIMENTAL] AddDiaryEntry: Add a diary entry to the specified Abor.